mecid/mecid.github.io/_posts/2020-02-26-textfield-in-swiftui.md

 }
 ```

-It looks like there is some compiler magic behind this protocol because it requires *_body*, which is not a part of *TextFieldStyle*.
+It looks like there is some compiler magic behind this protocol because it works with *_body* function, which is not a part of *TextFieldStyle*.

 #### Conclusion
 This week we learned the things behind the *TextField* component.
 It provides us an interesting raw data formatting feature that we don't have in *UIKit*.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!